Why do some startups quickly win big investments while others get rejected?

 How Big VCs Do Tech DD?

-Big venture firms follow a detailed and organized process to check a startup’s technology.
+Big venture firms follow a detailed and organised process to check a startup’s technology.
 They want to be 100% sure before investing.

 Here’s how their process usually looks: